I've spent an hour here trying to categorize this Obama speech.

 Y'all not having no soul food this year.

-We're going back to the regular stuff, y'all ain't in the mix.
+We're going back to the regular stuff.

 Get on up out of here.

-Yo day's done.
+Your day's done.

-Hollywood's being run the way it was run when well, need I say more.
+Hollywood's being run the way it was run when, well, need I say more.

 I'm out of here.

-And that is the official Obama criticizer.
+And that is the official Obama criticizer Bo Snerdley.

 And we'll keep in touch.

-Uh essentially, there's a lot of outrage that just sprung up here over the just learned fact that there are no people of color.
+Essentially, there's a lot of outrage that just sprung up here over the just learned fact that there are no people of color.

 The official Obama criticizer has asked for more airtime.